Born into the world of gambling, Steffan Ramage grew up at the race tracks.

 A success that all integrators can share

 “Here’s the beauty of PTM: We’ve developed proactive monitoring and support in such a way that even small integrators can offer it, and most any organization that relies on collaboration technology can take advantage of it.
-And as a subscription-based offering, it generates steady, predictable monthly revenue – exactly what our industry needs to thrive in today’s business climate.”
+And as a subscription-based offering with clear, transparent pricing that prospective purchasers can easily calculate, it generates steady, predictable monthly revenue – exactly what our industry needs to thrive in today’s business climate.”

 Perhaps it’s Steffan’s passion for service that landed him on Commercial Integrator’s list of industry achievers.
 Maybe it was his success in smoothly launching Pro-Tech Management and giving it a clear and compelling brand.